Carer's Allowance

 When claiming Carer's Allowance you may receive text messages (SMS) from the Department for Communities (DfC).
 They will always be clearly marked as DfC and will never ask you to give, or click a link to give, personal information or financial details by message or email.

-If you’re concerned or unsure about any text messages (SMS) you receive from about Carer's Allowance you should contact Disability and Carers Service directly.
+If you’re concerned or unsure about any text messages (SMS) you receive about Carer's Allowance you should contact Disability and Carers Service directly.
 If you suspect you have received a fraudulent message as a scam, contact Disability and Carers Service immediately.

 - Further information is available at: scamwiseni